-I am currently the kayak/wilderness adventure guide at Orca Adventure Lodge.
+In the summer months I am the kayak/wilderness adventure guide at Orca Adventure Lodge.
 I take clients on glacial kayak, ocean kayak, guided hike and photography tours around Cordova.
 I am also a coordinator at the lodge helping with the many moving parts of the business.
-We support science, conservation and education and it is humbling to be a part of guests once in a lifetime trips and work in a place so connected to the natural world.
+We support science, conservation and education and it is humbling to work in a place so connected to the natural world.
 Below is a short essay I wrote for Science & Memory.

 What better place to tell stories about people adapting to climate change than Cordova?
 Science & Memory started here in 2014.
 When I joined the program it was growing and shifting focus to other locations in 2017/2018.

 An example of site design from 2018: project navigation page, galleries and long form pieces. site here.